Whitby: Dissolution, blubber and Cook

+Rail and jet

-Whitby developed as a spa town in Georgian times when three chalybeate springs were in demand for their medicinal and tonic qualities.
-Visitors were attracted to the town leading to the building of "lodging-houses" and hotels, particularly on the West Cliff.
-Then, in 1839, the Whitby and Pickering Railway connecting Whitby to Pickering and eventually to York was built, and played a part in the town's development as a tourism destination.
+In 1839, the Whitby and Pickering Railway connecting Whitby to Pickering and eventually to York was built, and played a part in the town's development as a tourism destination.
 George Hudson, who promoted the link to York, was responsible for the development of the Royal Crescent which was partly completed.
 For 12 years from 1847, Robert Stephenson, son of George Stephenson, engineer to the Whitby and Pickering Railway, was the Conservative MP for the town promoted by Hudson as a fellow protectionist.

 The black mineraloid jet, the compressed remains of ancestors of the monkey-puzzle tree, is found in the cliffs and on the moors and has been used since the Bronze Age to make beads.
 The Romans are known to have mined it in the area.
 In Victorian times jet was brought to Whitby by pack pony to be made into decorative items.
 It was at the peak of its popularity in the mid-19th century when it was favoured for mourning jewellery by Queen Victoria after the death of Prince Albert.

 The advent of iron ships in the late 19th century and the development of port facilities on the River Tees led to the decline of smaller Yorkshire harbours.
 The Monks-haven launched in 1871 was the last wooden ship built in Whitby, and a year later the harbour was silted up.